Hostinger vs Raff: Pricing, Performance, and VPS Fit

 Methodology

-Tests run via VPSBenchmarks methodology on identical test plans, with separate test windows in April 2026.
-Same tooling on both sides: sysbench (CPU, memory, fileio), fio (libaio async direct), iperf3, Geekbench 6, and a Rails web run load test.
+Tests used the original VPSBenchmarks-style methodology on comparable 2 vCPU-class test plans, with separate test windows in April 2026.
+Same tooling on both sides: sysbench for CPU, memory, and file I/O; fio with libaio async direct; iperf3; Geekbench 6; and a Rails web run load test.

 | Field | Value |